-REVELATIONS, il.
+REVELATIONS, ii.
 17.

-"To him that overcometh, will I give to eat of the hidden manna; and I will give him a white stone, and in the stone a new name written, which no man knoweth, saving he that receive hit."
+"To him that overcometh, will I give to eat of the hidden manna; and I will give him a white stone, and in the stone a new name written, which no man knoweth, saving he that receive thit."

-REVELATIONS, IIL 13.
+REVELATIONS, iii.
+18.

-"He hat hath an ear to hear, let him hear."
+"He that hath an ear to hear, let him hear."